Skip to content

 A guide to the best places to visit in the South of England – brought to you by locals!

-Perhaps I’m a bit biased because I grew up and live here, but I really love the South of England.
-Epic coastline, quintessentially English countryside, quaint villages, and historic cities… there’s just so much to discover!
+Perhaps I’m biased, because I grew up and live here, but I really love the South of England.
+Epic coastline, quintessentially English countryside, quaint villages, historic cities… and so, SO much more!

-I’ve included a bunch of my personal favourite places, as well as recommendations from some amazing bloggers from around the country.
+I’ve included a bunch of my personal favourites, as well as recommendations from some amazing bloggers from around the country.
 So all the places on this list are tried, tested, and genuinely recommended.

-I’ve excluded London, as that enormous city is really a destination unto itself!
+I’ve excluded London, because that city is a destination unto itself!
 But the rest of the lower third of England is all here.

 So get ready to fall in love with the south of England as you plan some escapes to these dreamy places…